defold/defold.github.io/_posts/2024-01-04-Defold-in-2023-A-Retrospective.md

 ### Runtime creation of textures and atlases

-We've started losening up our "everything needs to be defined up-front" engine design to allow more dynamic content creation at runtime.
+We've started loosening up our "everything needs to be defined up-front" engine design to allow more dynamic content creation at runtime.
 End of 2022 we added runtime creation of textures ([#7154](https://github.com/defold/defold/pull/7154)) and during 2023 we also added support for full atlas creation at runtime ([#7196](https://github.com/defold/defold/pull/7196)).

 We also added support for paged texture atlases to more efficiently pack and draw images ([#6845](https://github.com/defold/defold/pull/6845)).